Skip to content Message Us Message Us

 The Platform Control Hierarchy: Tuning for Aero

-Upgrading to a high-quality coilover system is mandatory for aero-equipped cars because it allows you to establish strict "platform control."
-Platform control ensures that the chassis stays relatively flat and stable, keeping your aerodynamic devices at the correct angle of attack relative to the road.
+Upgrading to a high-quality coilover system is mandatory for aero-equipped cars to achieve platform control.
+Platform control keeps the chassis flat and stable, making sure your aerodynamic devices stay at the correct aero angle.

 You cannot fix a spring rate issue with damping.
-When you add significant aero, your standard spring rates are no longer sufficient.
-Industry data shows that supporting moderate to heavy aerodynamic loads requires increasing your wheel rates by 20% to 60%.
-If your natural suspension frequency was sitting at a comfortable 2.0Hz for mechanical grip, you will likely need to push closer to 3.0Hz to keep the car from bottoming out at high speeds.
+When you add significant aero, your standard spring rates are no longer enough.
+Industry data shows that supporting moderate to heavy aerodynamic loads requires increasing your wheel rates by 20 to 60 percent.

-Once your springs can support the high-speed load, your dampers must control the chassis' movement.
-You are no longer just tuning for body roll in corners; you are tuning for "heave" (vertical compression of both the front and rear simultaneously) and "pitch" (the front-to-rear teeter-totter effect under braking and acceleration).
-High-end coilover systems from brands like KW Suspension or Fortune Auto offer the sophisticated valving required to manage high-speed heave without making the car un-drivable over low-speed bumps.
+Once your springs can support the high-speed load, your dampers must control the chassis movement.
+You are no longer just tuning for body roll in corners.
+You are tuning for heave.
+That is the compression of both front and rear at the same time.
+You are also tuning for pitch.
+That is the front-to-rear rocking motion under braking and acceleration.
+Aero load amplifies both movements.

-Even with stiff springs, extreme aero loads at maximum velocity can push your suspension to its limits.
-Progressive jounce bumpers (bump stops) become an active part of your suspension tuning, acting as an aero-safety net.
-Professional teams also employ "rub blocks"—sacrificial skid plates under the splitter—designed to safely glide over the tarmac when the aero load finally overcomes the suspension's mechanical resistance.
+Even with stiff springs, extreme aero loads at maximum speed can push your suspension to its limits.
+Progressive bump stops become an active part of your suspension tuning.
+They act as a safety net for aero load.

 Car suspension parts.